DataDog/integrations-extras/ngrok/README.md

 ## Setup

-To forward ngrok events for consumption into Datadog there are two configurations to be made.
+To forward ngrok events for consumption into Datadog, you need to make two configurations.

 - ngrok Event Subscription: contains which events to be forwarded
 - ngrok Event Destination: the configuration for where the events defined in the Event Subscription will be forwarded to.